visura93/FlightBookingSystem/README.md

 ## Getting started

 - Start the Postgres database with `docker-compose up -d` (the application is already configured properly, but if you want to connect to the db directly you can see the credentials in the `docker-compose.yml` file)
+- You can now run the API project and everything should work.
+Upon start the application will run the migrations and seed data to the database.

 ## References